 The main competitors of U.S. medical device companies are from Japan and European countries, mainly Germany.
 Consumable health care products from China are also very competitive in the market.

-Medical devices with the best sales prospects in Cambodia include diagnostic devices and imaging equipment such as ultrasound machines, x-ray machines, and TC scanners.
+Medical devices with the best sales prospects in Cambodia include diagnostic devices and imaging equipment such as ultrasound machines, x-ray machines, and CT scanners.